-It's called Decades of Decadence, How our Spoiled Elites Blew America's Inheritance of Liberty and Security and Prosperity.
+It's called Decades of Decadence, How Our Spoiled Elites Blew America's Inheritance of Liberty and Security and Prosperity.

-You know, it's really amazing how you you you systematically in this book just tear apart and lay out the case of just how far we've gotten away from what has made historically this country great.
+You know, it's really amazing how you systematically in this book just tear apart and lay out the case of just how far we've gotten away from what has made historically this country great.

 Yeah, thanks for having me on, Sean.